 FAQ

-Frequently asked questions about the Luma Agents API — uni-1, prompts, aspect ratios, reference images, image editing, rate limits, billing, moderation, and more.
+Frequently asked questions about the Luma Agents API — uni-1, uni-1-max, Ray 3.2, prompts, aspect ratios, reference images, image editing, video editing and reframing, rate limits, billing, moderation, and more.

-Answers to common questions about the Luma Agents API and the uni-1 image model.
+Answers to common questions about the Luma Agents API — uni-1 and uni-1-max for images, and ray-3.2 for video.
 Each section links into the relevant guide for deeper detail; the API Reference is the complete schema.

 Getting started